-Seal coat shall be constructed according to a quality control plan, QCP, prepared and submitted by the Contractor in accordance with ITM 803; Contractor Quality Control Plan for Seal Coat.
+Seal coat, SC, shall be constructed according to a QCP prepared and submitted by the Contractor in accordance with ITM 803; Contractor Quality Control Plan for Seal Coat.

 The QCP shall be submitted to the Engineer at least 15 days prior to commencing seal coat operations.